 Cacao is made from the seed of the chocolate tree.
 Specifically, it refers to a preparation made from the seeds contained inside the chocolate pods.
 Chocolate is made by combining the cacao powder with the cocoa butter derived from other parts of the chocolate pods.

 Unlike chocolate, cacao is bitter and unpalatable.
 It’s used as a powerful health beverage and superfood due to the exceptionally high concentration of antioxidants and other health-promoting compounds.

-The practice of the cacao ceremony serves the same role as the ayahuasca or peyote ceremony for supporting self-growth and development.
+The cacao ceremony serves the same role as the peyote ceremony in supporting self-growth and development.

 The difference is that it’s able to do it without taking you on a psychedelic trip.
 This makes cacao much more approachable and appropriate for daily use.

 You could say cacao holds the door open for you — rather than pushing you through it.

 In this article, we’ll cover everything you need to know about cacao and the cacao ceremony.
 We cover the difference between cacao, cocoa, and dark chocolate, along with some tips for using ceremonial cacao effectively.